dtPaTh/ApplicationInsightsExporter/readme.md

 }
 ```
 * Replace the value of **EHConnection** with the connection string to read from your configured eventhub.
 Read more about here, [how to get an Event Hubs connection string](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string)
-* Configure the **OTLP_ENDPOING** to point to your targeted OLTP/HTTP JSON compatible endpoint.
+* Configure the **OTLP_ENDPOINT* to point to your targeted OLTP/HTTP JSON compatible endpoint.
 By default it's an local endpoint configured for testing.

 2. Run your Function